It’s almost impossible to grow a bed or pot of herbs that doesn’t look fantastic.

 You can grow herbs in your garden, scattered among ornamental plants in a bed or border; or as pot plants.
 They also make great hanging basket plants.

-However, you can grow herbs pretty much anywhere and so we’ll look at starting our DIY herb garden in a small rectangle pot.
+However, you can grow herbs pretty much anywhere.
+So we’ll look at starting our DIY herb garden in a small rectangle pot.
 This way, no matter if you live in a flat or have acres, you can get add some instant greenery.

 While you can buy a kit like the GroBox 25152 Mr Fothergill’s Easy Herb Garden, our DIY approach is much more creative!